Fredd124/Cinema-Web-Scrapper/README.md

    ```bash
    pip install requests beautifulsoup4 pandas
    ````
-3. Run the script of your choice:
+3. Run the script of your choice, inside of their folder:
    ```bash
    python3 imdb_upcoming_movies_portugal.py
    ```